helenvholmes/portfolio/src/pages/index.md

 title: Index Page
 intro1: >-
   ...creating brands, designing logos, illustrating, making websites, building print collateral, and animating shorts.
-In July of 2018 she created Your Grandma Lied Studios, a boutique branding shop which she runs with her partner and talented friends from New York, New York.
+In January of 2017 she went freelance with her own design shop which she runs with her partner and talented friends from New York, New York.
 intro2: >-
   She’s given talks at conferences all over the world about the spaces where